 Other Forms of Therapy

-Patients seeking an inpatient care will enroll into the detox clinic, where they will be under the constant supervision of a team of professionals.
+Patients seeking inpatient care will enroll in the detox clinic, where they will be under the constant supervision of a team of professionals.
 However, particularly in the case of women, some circumstances prevent a patient from committing to such a program.

 Single mothers or caregivers cannot afford to disconnect entirely from their daily lives and focus on their treatment.
 As such, they are more likely to follow an outpatient program, where they must make weekly visits to the clinic, but don’t have to remain on the premise.
 Still, at least for the medical detox stage, patients should stay under supervision until the withdrawal symptoms improve.

 It is vital for pregnant women who are suffering from an opioid addiction to seek treatment as soon as possible.
 Ignoring this issue can result in: